Michigan Library Love: Libraries to Visit This Summer

 Homer Public Library

-The Homer Public Library offers a perpetual book sale in the library.
+The Homer Public Library offers a weekly “Color Me Calm” crafting event.
 While you are there, be sure to check out the lighthouse and lightkeeper's house made out of Petoskey stones.

 Tecumseh Public Library